BuzzFeedNews/nics-firearm-background-checks/README.md

 The original PDF contains important notes and caveats.
 It's a good idea to read those first before diving into the data.
 Among the caveats is this important one — emphasis added:

-> These statistics represent the number of firearm background checks initiated through the NICS They do not represent the number of firearms sold Based on varying state laws and purchase scenarios, __a one-to-one correlation cannot be made between a firearm background check and a firearm sale__
+> These statistics represent the number of firearm background checks initiated through the NICS.
+They do not represent the number of firearms sold.
+Based on varying state laws and purchase scenarios, __a one-to-one correlation cannot be made between a firearm background check and a firearm sale__.

 A bit more background, [from *The Trace* in 2017](https://www.thetrace.org/2017/01/gun-background-check-private-sale-loophole/):